demisto/content/Packs/RadwareCloudServices/README.md

    - Product as `access_logs`
    - Compression as `gzip`
 5. Creating a new HTTP Log Collector will allow you to generate a unique token, please save it since it will be used later.
-6. Click the 3 dots sign next to the newly created instance and copy the API Url, it will also be used later.
+6. Click the 3 dots next to the newly created instance and copy the API URL.
+It will also be used later.

 For more information, see this [doc](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Generic-Logs-from-Amazon-S3).